Doctors Note Logo

 Understanding the Stimulant Crash: Why Enemas Exhaust Your Adrenal Responses

-Coffee enemas deliver concentrated caffeine directly through the colon into portal circulation, triggering an intense adrenal hormone surge and rapid depletion of cortisol and adrenaline.
-This rebound effect, combined with blood sugar swings, neurotransmitter imbalance, and vascular changes, produces hours-later exhaustion known as a stimulant crash.
+Coffee enemas deliver concentrated caffeine directly through the colon into portal circulation, triggering an intense adrenal hormone surge followed by rapid depletion of cortisol and adrenaline.
+This rebound effect—combined with blood sugar swings, neurotransmitter imbalance, and vascular changes—produces the hours-later exhaustion commonly known as a stimulant crash.

 answer background